-Common Causes of Back Pain and How To Relieve Them
+Common Causes of Back Pain and Back Pain Relief Tips

 Most adults experience back pain at some point in their life.1 Back pain can feel like a constant, dull ache or a sharp, shooting pain.
 While it’s more common in older adults, back pain can strike at any age.2

-Understanding the common causes of back pain can empower you to help prevent and manage the pain in the best possible way.
+Understanding the common causes of back pain can empower you to help prevent and manage the pain.

 1. Muscle Strains and Sprains